≡ Menu

 #5.
 Not everyone is born into wealth.

 In many families, adult children will find that their parents may become dependent upon them as they grow older.
-So, while you may not have any dependent children of your own, it’s quite possible that you may need to financially support someone else in your family, whether that be a parent or a sibling.
-In situations like these, were you to pass away prematurely without a life insurance policy in place, it could be that this family member who is, or will ultimately become dependent upon you, will now be left on his or her own at a very vulnerable time in his or her life.
+So, while you may not have any dependent children, you may need to financially support someone else in your family, whether a parent or a sibling.
+In situations like these, were you to pass away prematurely without a life insurance policy in place, it could be that this family member who is or will ultimately become dependent upon you will now be left on their own at a very vulnerable time in their life.

 #6.
 Diagnosed early.

-There are a variety of different pre-existing medical conditions which, on their own, maybe insurable; however, when one or two of these “different” conditions coexist within the same applicant, that person will now be ineligible for coverage.
+There are a variety of pre-existing medical conditions that, on their own, maybe insurable; however, when one or two of these “different” conditions coexist within the same applicant, that person will now be ineligible for coverage.

 For this reason, if you have already been diagnosed with a pre-existing medical condition like:

-You may want to purchase a life insurance policy in advance while you are still eligible for coverage before you find yourself adding additional health issues into the “mix”.
+You may want to purchase a life insurance policy in advance while still eligible for coverage before adding additional health issues into the “mix.”
 Conditions such as:

 #7.
 Genetic Disposition.